bison--/learning-COBOL/README.md

 # LEARNING COBOL

-Solving the [Coding101](https://github.com/chaosdorf/coding101) challenge in COBOL with a basic docker-setup so you don't have to worry about that.
+Solving the [Coding101](https://github.com/chaosdorf/coding101) challenges in COBOL with a basic docker-setup so you don't have to worry about that.
 Initial Post: https://mastodon.social/@bison/113098785359121492

 ## use